The Attorney General is the principal legal adviser to the Government of Mauritius.

 The Solicitor General is the highest public officer of the Attorney general's Office.
 He advises the State and the various departments; handles major litigation in which the State, its agencies, or officers, is a party.
 This includes defending the State in the different courts as well as filing suits on behalf of the State.

-Law Drafting
+Legislative Drafting

 The Parliamentary Counsel, assisted by a number of Senior Officers, prepares Bills and reviews existing legislations.
-She also sits on the law reform commission.

 The Chief State Attorney